bestxmg/Diary-of-Defiant-Conduct/notes/question/cpp_learning/struct_vs_class.md

     Programers are used to accept the implication that struct is a simple data holder while class is a complicate data holder.

 ---
-finially, let's take an example to interpret how `struct` can perform Inheritance, Polymorphism and Encapsulation in object-orented-programing.
+finally, let's take an example to interpret how `struct` can perform Inheritance, Polymorphism and Encapsulation in object-oriented-programming.

 - Inheritance